ejdixon13/angular-http-helper/README.md

     });

     var data = 'Some arbitrary data';
-    HttpHelper.put('api/some-endpoint', data, 'some-endpoint-cache'); // This will also delete the cache with the name 'some-endpoint-cache'
+    HttpHelper.put('api/some-endpoint', data, 'some-endpoint-cache'); // This will also delete the cache with the name 'some-endpoint-cache'.
+You may also pass in an array of caches as well

 }
 ```